-Bargaining unit members will be granted up to five (5) days of paid leave in case of the death of a spouse, eligible party to a civil union, child, stepchild, parent or person domiciled in the household.
+Bargaining unit members will be granted up to five (5) days of paid leave in case of the death of a spouse, child, stepchild, foster child, parent or a non-tenant domiciled in the household.
 Bargaining unit members will be granted up to three (3) days of paid leave in the case of the death of an employee's brother, sister, grandparent, grandchild, father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, stepfather or stepmother.
+Leave may be approved by the President or designee for persons not listed above.
+The denial of such approval is not grievable.

-ARTICLE 34 RESERVED
+RESERVED